Kansas vs. Missouri College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Kansas Performance Insights

-- The Jayhawks' +139 scoring differential (outscoring opponents by 15.5 points per game) is a result of scoring 80.7 points per game (70th in college basketball) while giving up 65.2 per contest (59th in college basketball).
+- The Jayhawks' +139 scoring differential (outscoring opponents by 15.5 points per game) is a result of scoring 80.7 points per game (70th in college basketball) while allowing 65.2 per outing (59th in college basketball).

-- The 35.6 rebounds per game Kansas averages rank 82nd in college basketball, and are 5.4 more than the 30.2 its opponents grab per outing.
+- Kansas records 35.6 rebounds per game (82nd in college basketball) while conceding 30.2 per outing to its opponents.
+It outrebounds opponents by 5.4 boards per game.

-- Kansas has typically lost the turnover battle this season, committing 12.1 per game (201st in college basketball action) while forcing 10.6 (290th in college basketball).
+- Kansas has lost the turnover battle by 1.5 turnovers per game, committing 12.1 (201st in college basketball action) while forcing 10.6 (290th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.